gordonwatts/hep-programming-hints/awkward-hints.md

 print(flat_all)     # [0, 1, 2, 3, 4, 5, 6, 7]  (same here because only one level)
 ```

+Notes:

+- If a variable has no array structure, then `ak.flatten` will cause an error.

 ## Combining Multiple Fields into Records

 Use **`ak.zip`** to join parallel arrays into an array of records (structured data).
 The `ak.zip` function can combine arrays of equal length into one record per entry.
 For example, zipping an age array and a name array yields an array of records with fields `"age"` and `"name"`: